qayamuddink/medium-project/README.md

-## this is my first full stack project
+## This is my backend folder
-### In this I created three folders
+### In this I used prisma as an ORM and use prisma acceleration
-- backend
-- common
-- frontend